 A candidate for appointment in the HSCP Series shall be evaluated by the following criteria, which is appropriately weighted according to the primary emphasis on clinical and clinically relevant teaching and patient care services and also according to the needs of the school and the individual’s responsibilities in the specific discipline.
 The four criteria are:

 Diversity, equity and inclusion

-All candidates will also be evaluated on their contributions to diversity, equity, and inclusion.
+All candidates are evaluated on their contributions to diversity, equity and inclusion.

 A master’s degree or doctoral degree (e.g. D.N.P., Ph.D.) is required.
 The candidate must meet the following qualifications, depending on profession:

 - Graduate of a nationally accredited nurse practitioner program with active N.P. certification, or graduate of a nationally accredited physician assistant program with active P.A. certification.

 - Licensed or eligible for licensure in the state of California as applicable.

 - Possess D.E.A. certification or be eligible for certification as applicable.